Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 29: (W18) Tell the AI: "I need to present my AI project at the final presentation.
+### Lab 29: (W18) Tell the AI: "I need to present my AI project at the final presentation.
 Help me design a 30-second 'Elevator Pitch' script that will quickly capture the judges' attention."
-"""
+### Ans.:
 "(Start speaking as you join the judge)

 You know how university students waste weeks stressing over which courses to pick, afraid one bad choice will delay their graduation?